mcruz206/LearnAI-Bootcamp/lab02.3-pcl_and_cognitive_services/README.md

 Under resources>code>ImageProcessing, you'll find the `Processing Library`.
 This is a [Portable Class Library (PCL)](https://docs.microsoft.com/en-us/dotnet/standard/cross-platform/cross-platform-development-with-the-portable-class-library), which helps in building cross-platform apps and libraries quickly and easily.
 It serves as a wrapper around several services.
 This specific PCL contains various helper classes for accessing the various Cognitive Services related to Vision, and several "Insights" classes to encapsulate the results.
 Later, we'll create an image processor class that will be responsible for wrapping an image and exposing several methods and properties that act as a bridge to the Cognitive Services.

-After creating the image processor, you should be able to pick up this portable library and drop it in your other projects that involve Cognitive Services.
+After creating the image processor, you should be able to pick up this portable class library and drop it in your other projects that involve Cognitive Services (some modification may be required).

 **Service Helpers**